nilbus/dj-doboy-trance-podcast/_posts/isaiah-explained/2020-06-28-isaiah-explained-62.markdown

 categories: isaiah-explained
 podcast_link: http://www.isaiahexplained.com/media/commentary/Isaiah62.mp3
 ---
-Zion/Jerusalem’s watchmen cry to Jehovah day and night as they prepare the way for Jehovah’s coming.
+Zion/Jerusalem’s watchmen cry to Jehovah day and night as they prepare the way for Jehovah’s coming